Benefits of Oil Free Air Compressors

 Air compressors, like many other types of mechanical equipment, require adequate lubrication to ensure maximum longevity and optimum performance.
 The piston, in particular, needs to be able to draw and compress air with minimum frictional resistance.
-In this regard, air compressors are available in two primary configurations: oil vs
+In this regard, air compressors are available in two primary configurations: oil vs oil free air compressor systems.

 In oil-lubricated compressors, oil is used to reduce the friction between the piston and the walls of the piston chamber.
 Oil may even be splashed onto the walls and bearings of the cylinder by means of an oil bath.
 This type of compressor is also referred to as oil-flooded.